Oven: History

 The earliest ovens were found in Central Europe and date back to 29,000 BC.
 They were roasting and boiling pits inside yurts used to cook mammoth.
 In Ukraine from 20,000 BC they used pits with hot coals covered in ashes.
 Food was wrapped in leaves and set on top, then covered with earth.
 In camps found in Mezhirich, each mammoth bone house had a hearth used for heating and cooking.
-Ovens were used by cultures who lived in the Indus Valley and in pre-dynastic Egypt.
-By 3200 BC, each mud-brick house had an oven in settlements across the Indus Valley.
-Ovens were used to cook food and to make bricks.
-Pre-dynastic civilizations in Egypt used kilns around 5000–4000 BC to make pottery.
+Clay ovens appeared in homes in Çatalhöyük, by 6600 BC.
+Pre-dynastic civilizations in Egypt used ovens and kilns around 5000–4000 BC to make pottery.
+By 4000 BC clay Ovens were in use through Mesopotamia, with examples unearthed at Ur, Nippur, and Eridu.
+By 3200 BC, ovens were used by cultures who lived in the Indus Valley, to cook food and to make bricks.

 Tandır ovens used to bake unleavened flatbread were common in Anatolia during the Seljuk and Ottoman eras and have been found at archaeological sites distributed across the Middle East.
 The word tandır comes from the Akkadian tinuru, which becomes tanur in Hebrew and Arabic, and tandır in Turkish.
 Of the hundreds of bread varieties known from cuneiform sources, unleavened tinuru bread was made by adhering bread to the side walls of a heated cylindrical oven.
 This type of bread is still central to rural food culture in this part of the world, reflected by the local folklore, in which a young man and woman sharing fresh tandır bread is a symbol of young love.
 However, the culture of traditional bread baking is changing with younger generations, especially with those who reside in towns and prefer modern conveniences.